SCIInstitute/ShapeWorks/docs/workflow/optimize.md

 projected back onto the target surface, and the optimization step then refines both their spacing and their correspondence as usual.

+**Reusing registrations between runs.** A registration depends only on the pair of shapes and the registration settings, never on the particle count, iteration counts or weightings.
+Computed transforms are therefore cached in a `registration_cache` directory beside the project, so that the optimization parameters can be changed and the model rebuilt without paying for the registrations a second time.
+Regrooming an input invalidates its entries automatically.
+Set the `registration_cache` parameter to `false` to turn this off.
+The cache holds a displacement field per pair of shapes, on the order of tens of megabytes each, so delete the directory when finished with a cohort.

 Notes and limitations:

 - It cannot be combined with fixed subjects or with landmark initial particles, since those also